 UPSC Geography Optional Books

 Amazon Link on Image of given book.
 A very good book within a reasonable price for IAS aspirants with Geography optional.
 Previous years questions are collected topic wise in this book.
 It will be helpful while covering Geography syllabus to check your preparation level.
-Just click on image to take it.
+Check Book here with given link.
+Just click on the image.

 UPSC Mains Geography Syllabus